milinkp08/Azure_Lab_Colloquium/README.md

-# Azure_Lab_Colloquium
-It is a repository for the course lab tutorial on 'INF-2220-1 21H Cloud and Big Data Technology' for Colloquium Group 3.

 ---
 page_type: Lab-6
 description: "A basic Python application that introduces Batch features such as pools, nodes, jobs, tasks, and interaction with Storage."